Home » Do Tortoises Shells Grow with Them?

 The most visible part of the shell, the carapace, is covered in scutes.

 These plates are made up of many layers of keratin.
-This ensures they’re in a constant state of growth so that the tortoise can generate new scutes every few months or years.
+This means they constantly grow, so the tortoise can generate new scutes every few months or years.

 As the tortoise grows, new layers of keratin are added to the base of the scutes.
 This gives tortoise shells a tree-ring look with a unique texture and shape.